Why All Fate Systems Can Be Translated Into One Another

 These are universal structures of consciousness, not cultural inventions.

-Different systems describe the same human experience using different languages.
+Different systems calculate the same human experience constants using different methods.

 How to Translate Between Systems

-What does another system call this same structure?
+What does another system call this same constant?

 Example: